dimawi/Student_Academic_Success_System_14-P/README.md

-# Student_Academic_Success_System_14-P
+# Student Performance Prediction System

-This repository contains a machine learning project designed to predict student performance using various machine learning models.
-The dataset comprises student performance data with features such as study hours, family background, and test scores.
-The project employs different models, such as Logistic Regression, Random Forest, and Decision Trees, to predict students' scores and categorize them into different performance levels.
+This repository contains a machine learning project designed to predict student performance based on various factors such as gender, age, GPA, and other demographic variables.
+Using machine learning models like Logistic Regression, Decision Trees, and Random Forest, this system predicts whether a student is likely to succeed or fail academically.

 ## Project Overview
-The goal of this project is to predict the performance of students based on multiple factors.
-The model is trained using student data to forecast performance outcomes, which can be used to provide better insights into student improvement areas.

-Key Features:
-Prediction of student performance using different machine learning models.
+The project is focused on predicting student performance using multiple machine learning algorithms and a clean dataset with features such as:

-Evaluation of model performance using accuracy, precision, recall, and F1 score.

-Data preprocessing, feature scaling, and splitting techniques.

-Use of a Streamlit app to provide a user-friendly interface for making predictions.
+- **Gender**: Male or Female
+- **Age**: Age of the student
+- **Attestat GPA**: Grade Point Average
+- **Status**: Active or inactive student
+- **School Type**: Type of school the student attends (School or Lycee)
+- **Nationality**: One-hot encoded nationality features (e.g., Kazakh)

+The project leverages different models and evaluates their accuracy in terms of predicting student performance.
+The results include classifications of "likely to succeed" or "likely to fail" based on the model's predictions.

 ## Requirements

 To run this project, you will need Python 3.7 or higher.
-You can install the required dependencies by using the following command:
+You can install the required dependencies using the following command:

 ```bash
 pip install -r requirements.txt

 ```
 The following libraries are required: